• Europe

 How Much Does Microsoft Dynamics NAV Cost?

-Microsoft Dynamics NAV total cost includes the software license, consulting costs for implementation, customization, and training, plus add-ons.
+Microsoft Dynamics NAV total cost includes the software license, consulting costs for implementation, customisation, and training, plus add-ons.
 Request competitive quotes for Business Central and services from independent software vendor (ISV) Dynamics 365 partners in the Microsoft network.
 Standard SaaS subscription pricing for Microsoft Dynamics 365 Business Central is:

 Dynamics 365 Business Central Essentials$70/per user per month